elephantscale/es-training-new/elastic/slides/Relevancy.md

 ## IDF Explained

-* The term “Elasticsearch” has a document frequency of 2
+* The term "Elasticsearch" has a document frequency of 2
   - because it occurs in two documents
 * The inverse part of the document frequency
   - the score being multiplied by 1/DF